ufscar/cnpqwsproxy/README.md

 ## Installing cnpqwsproxy

+* Initialize the repository submodules:

+  `git submodule init && git submodule update`

 * Generate a private key and the corresponding certificate for the embedded TLS server.
 You may provide certificate information to openssl through the `TLS_CERT_SUBJ` environment variable.
 Then call:

   `make tls-conf`

+* If you want to use a valid TLS certificate, sign `conf/tls/private/cnpqwsproxy.csr` using your preferred CA and override `conf/tls/private/cnpqwsproxy.crt` with the certificate provided by the CA.

 * Edit `conf/proxyconf.lua`.
 The `wsdl.replacewith` option contains an URL whose domain should be changed to your institution's domain.